xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/packages.md

 ### `$schema`

-To facilitate versioning and validation, all XCDL .json files are fully defined by a schema file.
+To facilitate versioning and validation, all xCDL .json files are fully defined by a schema file.

 The current schema for the `.xpack.json` file is: